gnieboer/tsp-redesign/pages/living-in-retirement/withdrawal-options.md

 ## Partial withdrawals

 A partial withdrawal allows you to make a one-time-only withdrawal and leave the rest of your money in your TSP account until a later date.
-Use [Form TSP-77](#), *Request for Partial Withdrawal When Separated*, which is also available through the ThriftLine.
+Use [Request for Partial Withdrawal When Separated](#), *Form TSP-77*, which is also available through the ThriftLine.

 You can make a partial withdrawal if::
 + You have not made a prior partial withdrawal or have one that is currently pending, and